FasterXML/jackson-jr/jr-annotation-support/README.md

 ### Status

-Added in Jackson 2.11 (to be released in Feb/March 2020), considered experimental until following minor version.
+Added in Jackson 2.11, considered stable as of 2.12 release.

 ### Usage